Facebook Pixel

 Even with good intentions, writers can stumble.
 Here are a few traps to avoid:

-- Explaining after Showing: If you write a great scene where Sarah is fidgeting and dropping papers, don't end the paragraph with, "She was very nervous."
-You've already done the work; trust it.
+• Explaining after showing: If you've written a scene where Sarah is fidgeting and dropping papers, don't end the paragraph with "She was very nervous."
+You've already done the work.
+Trust your reader.

 Conclusion

-"Show, don't tell" is not about eliminating exposition; it is about intentionality.
-It is about knowing when to summarize a journey and when to let the reader feel the gravel in their boots.
+"Show, don't tell" isn't about eliminating exposition; it's about intentionality.
+It's about knowing when to summarize a journey and when to let the reader feel the gravel in their boots.

 When you master this balance, your characters stop being descriptions on a page and start feeling like living, breathing people.
 Your settings stop being backdrops and become environments.